devploit/blog/_posts/2024-07-03-cracking-gandalf-conquering-the-lakera-ai-security-challenge.md

 ### Description

 The AI tightens its grip, introducing basic filters to avoid revealing the password directly.
+This level teaches players about the need to be more creative and think outside the box as straightforward prompts no longer work.

 ### Technique Used: